Nava-ORG/Nava-Video-Player/README.md

 # 🌟 Spread the word!

-If you want to say thank you and/or support active development of the Well app:
+If you want to say thank you and/or support active development of the Nava app:

 - Add a GitHub Star to the project!
 - Buy me a coffee [idpay.ir](https://idpay.ir/nava-donate).